SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ##### Phrase 2:

 This phase is about sustainable management, protection and restoration, connected to the positive impacts mentioned in the target (health & ecosystem resilience, and production).
 It aims to find works talking about impacts, or drivers of the impacts, in managed/protected/restored areas.

-The basic structure is *management/protection/restoration + action + ocean health/productivity*.
+The general structure is *management/protection/restoration + action + ocean health/productivity*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 The *ocean health* terms include various terms to do with functioning ecosystems. "ecosystem functioning" and "ecosystem services" are terms used in biology about the biological functioning of the ecosystem and services it provides to humans, respectively. `diversity` elements are included as diversity at various levels is important for ecosystem functioning, resilience and services (though not necessarily linearly). `key species` and `foundation species` are species whose presence is important for ecosystem maintenance/creation. `water quality` is included as this can be a driver of key species loss.